CletsyMedia/skillharvest_proj/0x3_week/README.md

 # SkillHarvest Week 03 Exercise - Git, Images, Links, and Tables

-This exercise focuses on practicing HTML and CSS skills by creating a simple webpage featuring a meal timetable, useful links, and images sourced from Pexels.com.
+This exercise focuses on practicing HTML and exercising CSS skills by creating a simple webpage featuring a meal timetable, useful links, and images sourced from directory.
 The main objectives are:

 1. Create a meal timetable using HTML table elements.
-2. Style the webpage using CSS to make it visually appealing and responsive.
+2. Include useful links
-3. Include useful links with hover effects for enhanced user experience.
+3. Add images sourced from the directory or path
-4. Add images sourced from Pexels.com with a simple border and hover effect.
+4. 50 Git commands and their usage.

-## Meal Timetable
+## Images from Pexels
-The meal timetable provides a schedule for breakfast, lunch, and dinner from Monday to Sunday.
+Five images are displayed before the links and meal timetable, each with a simple border and a zoom effect on hover.

 ## Useful Links
 The webpage includes links to popular sites such as Google, Amazon, Facebook, Twitter, and Yahoo.

-## Images from Pexels
+## Meal Timetable
-Five images sourced from Pexels.com are displayed below the meal timetable, each with a simple border and a zoom effect on hover.
+The meal timetable provides a schedule for breakfast, lunch, and dinner from Monday to Sunday.

 ---